chazeprasad/slate/source/includes/api/monitoring-area/_delete.md

 }
 ```

-This endpoint retrieves a specific Monitoring Area.
+This endpoint deletes a specific Monitoring Area.

 ### HTTP Request